bostlund/side_projects/README.md

 # Ongoing projects

 ## Overview
-This is a personal repository to catalog ongoing projects that are not directly linked to my program of research (check out [this site](brendanostlund.com) for information on those projects).
-My goal is to, whenever possible, apply new analytic methods and data visualization techniques to publicly available data on topics of interest.
-Along the way, I hope to improve my programming skills in Python (via Jupyter Notebooks) and R (via R Markdowns), while increasing familiarity with version control systems.
+This is a personal repository to catalog ongoing projects that are not directly linked to my program of research (click [here](brendanostlund.com) for more information on that work).
+My goal is to learn new techniques to wrangle, visualize, and analyze data in Python (via Jupyter Notebooks) and R (via R Markdowns).
+I'll practice these skills using publicly available data on topics of interest, namely, nature, health, and human development.

 I will update the repository regularly, with notebooks added and edited as projects evolve.
-I will do my best to identify and link to the original sources for all materials.
+I'll do my best to link to original sources for all materials.

 ## Repository Layout
 This repository is set up in the following way: